Previous govts drafted Budget with eye on vote bank: PM | Business

-Prime Minister Narendra Modi on Thursday said the previous governments drafted the Union budgets with an eye on their vote banks and made them just a medium of announcements they could not fulfil.
+Prime Minister Narendra Modi on Thursday said the previous governments drafted the Union budgets with an eye on their vote banks and made them just a medium for making promises they could not fulfil.

 “For decades in our country, the meaning of the Budget was restricted to what announcements were made in whose name.
 The Budget was turned into an account of the vote bank,” Modi said.